realstraw/realstraw.github.io/_drafts/new-post.markdown

 The industry now has moved on from traditional waterfall software development life cycle into the more agile approach.
-However, over planing and over engineering is still common practice, and resulting opportunity lost, legacy software, and infrastructure, hard to maintain codebase etc.
+However, over planing and over engineering is still common practice, and resulting opportunity lost, legacy software, and outdated infrastructure, hard to maintain codebase etc.

-Frequent shipping new code always beats careful planning, this of course means frequent failure, and brings additional challenge to ensure feature and platform robustness.
-How to rollback?
-And developement geared towards fast and frequent deployment always win.
-Over planning will mostly miss opportunities and results in even larger failures that may not be easy to recover from.
+Frequent shipping new code always beats careful planning.
+This of course means frequent failure, and brings additional challenge to ensure feature and platform robustness.

+Engineering practices and infrastructures that geared towards fast and frequent deployment always win.
+Over planning will almost always leads to loss of opportunities, maintenance nightmare, and greater risks when improvement is inevitable.